thadmuchnok64/SovereignSkies/Utilities/Quests/Reclaim Martin's Fireworks.md

 They find a note that says:

-"Once you get the boom booms, bring them to the Northernmost part of the most Southern Island in Salty Coast.
+"Once you get the boom booms, bring them to the brick house without windows in the lowest part of [[Scallywag's Alley]].
 And for the love of the gods remember to destroy this note this time!
 We don't want another banana-situation on our hands, now do we?"

 -[[Blartin]]